osm2vectortiles/osm2vectortiles/docs/own-vector-tiles.md

     MAX_ZOOM: "14"
 ```

-Export the data as MBTiles file to the `export` directory.
+Finally, the following command generates the vector tiles and creates an MBTiles file in the `export` directory.

 ```
 docker-compose up export
 ```

+In order to display your vector tiles follow the [getting started](/docs/getting-started) tutorial.

-Optional: Merge lower zoom levels (z0 to z5) into extract (prerequisite: sqlite3 installed)
+**Optional:** Merge lower zoom levels (z0 to z5) into extract (_prerequisite:_ sqlite3 installed)

 Download lower zoom level extract.